Skip to content

 Visualize Bucket

-2. Under Aggregation select Significant Terms terms.
+2. Under Aggregation select Significant Terms.
 See the figure below.

 Visualize Aggregation